saujosai/imbalanced-learn/doc/over_sampling.rst

 Ill-posed examples
 ------------------

-While the :class:`RandomOverSampler` is over-sampling by duplicating some of the original samples of the minority class, :class:`SMOTE` and :class:`ADASYN` generate new samples in by interpolation.
+While the :class:`RandomOverSampler` over-samples by duplicating some of the original samples of the minority class, :class:`SMOTE` and :class:`ADASYN` generate new samples by interpolation.
 However, the samples used to interpolate/generate new synthetic samples differ.
 In fact, :class:`ADASYN` focuses on generating samples next to the original samples which are wrongly classified using a k-Nearest Neighbors classifier while the basic